INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 ### expand with 'many' cardinality

 Expands of relations with a cardinality of many, such as Thing -> Datastreams, is not allowed, unless the cardinality is reduced to 1 using the `$top=1` parameter.
+When requesting more than one item in such an expand, the server will respond with the error: 400 Bad Request.

 The reason for this is:
 1. Expanding over a relation with a cardinality of many results in multiple nextLinks.